 Unpaid Tax Debts

 One of the responsibilities of the executor is to apply for a Clearance Certificate from the government.
-The Clearance Certificate is the CRA’s way of saying there are no Alberta estate taxes (or any other taxes) owing by the deceased and no returns owing to the deceased.
-It’s possible that the deceased was not up to date on her or his tax obligations.
-If this is the situation, the executor will be responsible for settling this tax debt prior to distributing the remaining estate assets to the beneficiaries.
+The Clearance Certificate is the Canada Revenue Agency’s way of saying that no Alberta estate taxes (or any other taxes) owing by the deceased exist.
+In addition, it states that no returns exist owing to the deceased.
+It is possible that the deceased was not up to date on her or his tax obligations.
+If this is the situation, the executor will be responsible for settling this tax debt.
+This always occurs prior to distributing the remaining estate assets to the beneficiaries.

-Knowing that there are no Alberta estate taxes per se in Alberta is helpful to the executor calculating how the estate will be distributed.
+Knowing that no Alberta estate taxes exist is a useful bit of information for the executor.
+This allows for an easier calculation of how to distribute the estate to the beneficiaries.
 But be sure to talk with a qualified lawyer or tax specialist to ensure all tax obligations have been met prior to distributing the estate to the beneficiaries.
 Lawyers and accountants both contribute regularly to helping executors perform their role.
 This is not an out of pocket expense to the executor.

 Finding An Alberta Estate Tax Lawyer In Calgary

 Losing someone you care about has an emotional and stressful impact on most people’s lives.
 Avoid exposing yourself to personal liability for failing to deal with things properly.
 The laws surrounding wills and estate taxes are critical to administering an estate.
-The lawyers at Kahane Law Office in Calgary, Alberta are pleased to assist you in all your related estate needs.
+The lawyers at Kahane Law Office in Calgary, Alberta assist you in all your related estate needs.
 CONNECT TODAY.
-You can reach us toll-free at 1-877-225-8817, or 403-225-8810 locally or email us directly here.
+You can reach us toll-free at 1-877-225-8817, or 403-225-8810 locally oremail us directly here.